anarchuser/mic_stream/README.md

 As Flutter still lacks some functionality, this plugin aims to provide the possibility to easily get an audio stream from the microphone, using a simple java implementation [=> Android only, iOS Support planned in the future].

+## !Important!

+Returns a stream of Uint8List objects, where each List contains 0.01s of sample data (look at the length, each byte in it is one sample).
+A future release will allow to dynamically set the amount of bytes per element in the stream

 ## Example

 /** Instantiate a 'Microphone' object inheriting the 'StreamController' class: */